slipcor/TreeAssist/readme.md

 ## Changelog

 - v7.0-SNAPSHOT:
   Support of thin single trees, automated removal of trunk logs.
+  Leaves also get removed.
 Still working on:
   - detecting and removing branches
   - detecting our own vs other extra blocks, removal
   - thick trees